 Any issues you raise will be treated in confidence and investigated and you will be informed of the outcome.

-We are currently collecting 2020 data for the EASE study.
-When findings become available in 2021, we will post summaries and links to publications on this page.
+When further findings become available later in 2021, we will post summaries and links to publications on this page.

 EASE is a continuation of previous New Zealand International Tobacco Control studies.

 You can see findings from previous studies here: